 What is a JavaScript library?

-A good answer states that a JS library is a library of pre-written JavaScript codes designed to enhance easier development of JS-based applications.
-Subsequently, a JavaScript library could contain several methods, objects, or functions, which depends on the language.
+A good answer states that a JS library is a library of pre-written JavaScript codes designed to enhance the easier development of JS-based applications.
+Subsequently, a JavaScript library could contain several methods, objects, or functions, which depend on the language.

 Your application, parent code, can call on the JS library to permit access to functionality.